KelvinWu602/forus-core/progress_check.md

 ## func handleRealMessage()

-- verify behavior of asymmetricDecrypt, see if the module using a wrong private key to decrypt will report error (@SauDoge6597)
+- verify behavior of asymmetricDecrypt, see if the module using a wrong private key to decrypt will report error (@SauDoge6597) DONE
+  - Ecc will return a Invalid MAC Error if the wrong private key is used (refer to codec_test.go TestAsymmetricDecryptInWrongKey for an example)
+  - Rewrite AsymmetricDecrypt() to returning an "wrong private key" error as with an empty []byte as the decryption
 - store in ImmutableStorage (@KelvinWu602) - Done
 - call Forward (@KelvinWu602) - Done